If your service advisors are still treating EV and hybrid customers like any other driver, it’s time to level up.

 Integrating DVIs into Your Shop Transitioning to digital inspections requires careful planning and investment, but the benefits far outweigh the costs.
 Here’s how your shop can integrate DVIs effectively:

 The rise of hybrid and electric vehicles is reshaping the automotive repair landscape.
 By adopting Digital Vehicle Inspections, repair shops can stay ahead of the curve, improve service quality, and build trust with customers.
 Don’t wait until you’re left behind—invest in DVIs today and position your shop as a leader in the electrified vehicle market.
 Register today for our webinar on March 5th and dive in to Digital Vehicle Inspections!
 Sign Up!
+EVs aren’t the future anymore—they’re the present.
+As the number of hybrid and electric vehicles on the road grows, independent repair shops that fail to adapt will start losing business.
+But those that invest in EV inspections and diagnostics now can position themselves for long-term success.

 This blog explores why EV inspections are a massive opportunity for shops, what makes them different, and how you can capitalize on the electrification trend to generate new revenue.
 Why EV Inspections Are a Huge Opportunity for Shops 🔹 Growing Market: EV sales are rising rapidly, with millions of units hitting the road every year. 🔹 Customers Need Alternative Repair Options: Dealerships are expensive and have long wait times.
 Customers want independent shops that understand EVs. 🔹 Recurring Service Revenue: Unlike ICE vehicles, EVs require fewer repairs but more specialized maintenance.
 Shops that provide EV health checks can create a steady stream of revenue.
 What Makes EV Inspections Different?
 A traditional multi-point inspection doesn’t cut it for EVs.
 Here’s what needs to be included: ✅ Battery State of Health (SOH) testing to check longevity and performance ✅ High-voltage cable integrity tests to detect wear and insulation breakdown ✅ Thermal management assessments to ensure optimal cooling of battery systems ✅ Regenerative braking function tests to verify proper transition between regen and friction braking Shops that offer these specialized inspections will attract more EV owners and establish themselves as trusted experts.
 Take Action: Get EV-Ready Now The shops that invest in EV diagnostics and inspections today will become the go-to destinations for electrified vehicle service in the future.
 FutureTech Auto is offering a FREE webinar to help you get started. 📅 Date: Wednesday, February 19, 2025 🕚 Time: 11:00 AM - 11:30 AM MST 💻 Register here:https://register.gotowebinar.com/register/4552835103636804960 Don’t wait--future-proof your shop today!
 As the number of electric vehicles (EVs) and hybrids on the road continues to rise, independent repair shops are facing a new challenge—properly inspecting and diagnosing electrified vehicles.
 While many technicians are comfortable servicing traditional internal combustion engine (ICE) vehicles, EVs require a different set of skills, tools, and safety procedures.
 The problem?
 Most shops aren’t adapting fast enough.